How to Stay Protected from Phishing Attacks?

-- Spear Phishing Attack – An email or electronic communications scam, intended to an individual or organization.
+- Spear Phishing Attack– An email or electronic communications scam, intended to an individual or organization.
 Whaling is a specific form of phishing, primarily targeting high-profile business executives.
-An email may contain improper spelling or grammar – which is a most common sign that an email isn’t legitimate; sometimes, it’s easy to spot the mistake.
+An email may contain improper spelling or grammar – a common sign that an email isn’t legitimate; sometimes, it’s easy to spot the mistake.
 These hackers send emails that appear to be from trusted sources with a goal of obtaining personal/sensitive information.
 Such emails may also contain an attachment that has the potential to load malware into your computer, or have a clickable link to an illegitimate website that can hoax you into downloading malware or handing over your personal information.

 How to Stay Protected from Phishing Attacks?

-- Keep Browser Up to Date – Security patches are released for popular browsers periodically.
+- Keep Browser Up to Date– Security patches are released for popular browsers periodically.
 They are released in response to the security loopholes that phishers and other hackers inevitably discover and exploit.
 We must not ignore messages about updating your browser.
 Try to make it a habit of changing passwords frequently.

-- Use of Firewalls – High-quality firewalls act as a gatekeeper between you, your computer and outside impostors.
+- Use of Firewalls– High-quality firewalls act as a gatekeeper between you, your computer and outside impostors.
 It prevents access to malicious files by blocking the attacks.
 We must use a desktop firewall and a network firewall.
 The first option is a type of software, and the second is a sort of hardware; they drastically reduce the likelihoods of hackers and phishers infiltrating computer or network when used together.

-- Stay Cautious of Pop-ups – Many popular browsers allow us to block pop-ups; we can allow them on a case-by-case basis.
+- Stay Cautious of Pop-ups– Many popular browsers allow us to block pop-ups; we can allow them on a case-by-case basis.
 If one manages to slip through the cracks, it’s better not to click on the “cancel” button; such buttons often lead to phishing sites.
 Instead, we can click on the small “x” in the upper corner of the popup window.

-- Be Sensible Before You Click – It’s reasonable to click on a link when we are on a trusted site.
+- Be Sensible Before You Click– It’s reasonable to click on a link when we are on a trusted site.
 Clicking on links that appear in random emails and instant messages, isn’t such a wise move.
 Hover over links that you are unsure of before clicking on them.
 Observe if they lead to where they are supposed to?
 A phishing email may claim to be from a legitimate company and when you click the link of that website, it may appear exactly like the real website.
 The email may ask us to fill in our personal information.
 When in doubt, go directly to the source rather than clicking a potentially unsafe links.

-Over the past decade, Cigniti has assembled a knowledge repository, capabilities, and test accelerators, thereby leveraging the experience of working on over a hundred engagements, using latest industry standards (OWASP, etc.) and proprietary testing methodologies.
+Over the past decade, Cigniti has assembled a knowledge repository, capabilities, and test accelerators, leveraging the experience of working on over a hundred engagements, using latest industry standards (OWASP, etc.) and proprietary testing methodologies.
 Our team leverages passive security testing techniques (Social Engineering, Data Privacy, Architectural Risk Analysis, etc.) and active security testing methods (Ethical Hacking, Threat Modelling, etc.) using a combination of proprietary security, commercial, and open source testing tools.
 Cigniti processes are also aligned with ISO 27001:2013 standards which enables us to operate by adhering to the information security management system principles and practices.

 To know more about the array of security-specific solutions our services can provide, visit our security testing services and get in touch with our experts.